-The switch includes an onboard SNMP agent that continuously monitors the status of its hardware, as well as the traffic passing through its ports.
+The switch includes an onboard agent that supports SNMP versions 1, 2c, and 3.
+This agent continuously monitors the status of the switch hardware, as well as the traffic passing through its ports.
 A network management station can access this information using software such as HP OpenView.
-Access rights to the onboard agent are controlled by community strings.
+Access to the onboard agent from clients using SNMP v1 and v2c is controlled by community strings.
 To communicate with the switch, the management station must first submit a valid community string for authentication.
-The options for configuring community strings, trap functions, and restricting access to clients with specified IP addresses are described in the following sections.